andreeamaco/js-boilerplate-tutorial/chapter3-transpiling/transpiling-code.md

 Now let’s go ahead and install Babel!

-# Install Babel for JS transpiling
+## Installing Babel for JS transpiling

 If we wouldn’t have npm installed, we would have to manually go to Babel’s website, download the tool, install and configure it.
 However, with npm, you can just type in the terminal: